HJAgresta/HighTale/README.md

     /src
 ```

-When you download godots headers it may download as godot_headers, just rename the folder and that should fix will prevent some scons issues.
+When you download godots headers it may download as godot_headers, just rename the folder and that will prevent some scons issues.

 when you have everything open up native tools from visual studio 2019
 then navigate the terminal to the godot-cpp folder